ChrysKoum/HomAlert/README.md

 - **GitHub Extension for VS Code**: [Watch Video](https://www.youtube.com/watch?v=i_23KUAEtUM&ab_channel=VisualStudioCode)
 - **Learn a little More about Node.js**: [Watch Video](https://www.youtube.com/watch?v=ENrzD9HAZK4&ab_channel=Fireship)
 ---
+13. Testing

+A test endpoint to check the connection with the Firebase Realtime Database.
+This endpoint allows you to verify that your application can successfully connect and interact with the database.

+### How to Test

+1. **Go to `/test`**: Navigate to the `/test` endpoint in your browser.
+2. **Interactive Forms and Buttons**: You will find buttons and forms that allow you to:
+   - Register a user
+   - Login
+   - Logout
+   - Reset password
+   - Read user data
+   - Write user data
+   - Read device data
+   - Write device data
+   - Read sensor data
+3. **Demo Data**: There is a section with demo data that you can use to fill in the forms.

+By interacting with the forms and buttons on the `/test` page, you can easily test various functionalities and verify the connection with the Firebase Realtime Database.

 **Didnt find what you are looking for search the docs to see how it works, youtube tutorials or ask gpt to tell you step by step what is happening**